Change, Grow, Live

 Change Grow Live (CGL) is a voluntary sector organisation specialising in substance misuse and criminal justice intervention projects in England and Wales.
 All of its funding is statutory-based.
 As of 2012 the organisation employed over 1,800 workers and was supported by over 250 volunteers.
 CGL was formerly named Crime Reduction Initiatives (CRI), but changed its name in 2016.

 History

-The organisation traces its origins to a prisoner rehabilitation charity established in 1880.
+The organisation traces its origins to the Sussex Association for the Rehabilitation of Offenders (Saro), a prisoner rehabilitation charity established in 1977.
+This subsequently adopted a national remit, and changed its name to Crime Reduction Initiatives.
+As it broadened its activities from dealing with criminal rehabilitation to wider aspects of social support, it changed its name again in 2016 to Change Grow Live.

 Services

 CGL is a national provider of support, treatment and rehabilitation programmes for those with substance misuse problems, crime and lack of opportunity.
 CGL's service users include: